Answered! Jump to accepted answer.

 If I wanted to use the examples above about a train or a concert, what would the difference be for the two verbs?
 Can I use both or is one wrong?
 If not, what is the change in meaning?

-This relates to:Manquer (de) + thing = To miss / lack something -
+This question relates to:French lesson "Manquer (de) + thing = To miss / lack something"

 Kwiziq language super star

 The verbs 'manquer' or 'rater' can both be used for 'to miss a concert or a train' , 'rater' being less formal than 'manquer'.